SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/email-addresses.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 93e2d9a4-7558-4509-8641-8381a7eb674f
-description: "Learn how to add or remove email addresses using the Exchange admin center (EAC) or by using the Exchange Management Shell."
+description: "Summary: Learn how to add or remove email addresses using the Exchange admin center (EAC) or by using the Exchange Management Shell."
 ---

 # Add or remove email addresses for a mailbox

-Learn how to add or remove email addresses using the Exchange admin center (EAC) or by using the Exchange Management Shell.
+ **Summary**: Learn how to add or remove email addresses using the Exchange admin center (EAC) or by using the Exchange Management Shell.

 You can use the EAC or the Exchange Management Shell to add or remove an email address for a user mailbox.
 You can configure more than one email address for the same mailbox.
-The additional addresses are called proxy addresses.
+The additional addresses are called  *proxy addresses*  .
 A proxy address lets a user receive email that's sent to a different email address.
-Any email message sent to the user's proxy address is delivered to their primary email address, which is also known as the primary SMTP address or the default reply address.
+Any email message sent to the user's proxy address is delivered to their primary email address, which is also known as the  *primary SMTP address*  or the  *default reply address*  .

 > [!NOTE]
 > The procedures in this topic show how to add or remove email addresses for a user mailbox.
 You can use similar procedures to add or remove email addresses for other recipient types.